Best IWB Holsters of 2023

 Speaking of triggers, the second factor of safety in holsters is ensuring your trigger is encompassed by the holster.
 It should not be exposed to the world around you.
 An exposed trigger is much easier to be accidentally pulled and fired.
 It’s a great way to get a case of holes in your leg.

 Access is the ability to retrieve your firearm.
-Access with a concealed carry holster should allow for a good initial grip that will translate to a proper grip when the weapon is drawn.
+The best concealed carry holster is one that allows for a good initial grip that will then translate to a proper grip when the weapon is drawn.
 Access should also allow you to draw your weapon quickly and safely.

 With IWB holsters, you want to ensure you can assume a proper grip and that there is enough space between the grip and the belt for an initial grip.
 This is the foundation of your draw.
 The holster should retain the firearm during normal day-to-day movements but should not create any overt difficulty in drawing the firearm.